 Now pour this batter in the squeezy tomato ketchup bottles that we get in the market.
 You can also use coconut shell and make a small hole in it.
 You can also use a piping bag or make your own with butter paper.
 Depending on the capacity of the bottle, you can pour less or more in it.

 Take 1 cup sugar in a pan.
-Add 1/4 tsp saffron strands to it.
-Do add saffron as it gives a nice orange yellow color and also its aroma to the jalebis.
+Add saffron strands to it.
+Do add saffron as it gives a nice orange yellow color and also its aroma to the jalebi.

-Keep this pan on stove top on low flame and begin to stir, so that the sugar dissolves.
+Keep this pan on stove top on low heat and begin to stir, so that the sugar dissolves.

 On a low to medium flame, cook the sugar syrup.